rohith3103/recipes-project/README.md

 This is a full-stack recipe application built for the NxtWave AI/ML role assessment.
 It features a Python (Flask) backend and a React.js frontend.

+## About Me

+Highly motivated Computer Science graduate with a specialization in Data Science, proven ability to architect and independently engineer complex deep learning systems from concept to deployment.
+Proficient in Python, Java, and AI frameworks like PyTorch and TensorFlow, with hands-on internship experience and a strong foundation in Data Structures and Algorithms.
+Adept at transforming complex datasets into actionable insights and building scalable, end-to-end software solutions.

 ## Features

 - Parse and store recipe data from a JSON file in a database.